KAHU-radar/.github/technical-overview/README.md

 If internet is not available, paths are cached locally in an [sqlite database](https://sqlite.org/) until connectivity is restored.

 ![Alternative 2 overview](tech-overview-alternative-2.svg)

+# Cloud platform

+Our cloud platform is hosted on Google Compute Engine.
+It consists of three main components: A [PostGIS database server](https://postgis.net/) that stores paths and allows for queries against paths, a submission server that the on board systems connect to to deliver paths, and a [Django](https://www.djangoproject.com/) based web application for user regisration and data access.

+Access control for the web application is done using [Django allauth](https://allauth.org/), which provides integration with various OAuth2 providers such as github, google, microsoft etc.

+Access control for the submission server is done using API keys.